In-place algorithm: In computational complexity

 In computational complexity theory, the strict definition of in-place algorithms includes all algorithms with O(1) space complexity, the class DSPACE(1).
 This class is very limited; it equals the regular languages.
 In fact, it does not even include any of the examples listed above.

-We usually consider algorithms in L, the class of problems requiring O(log n) additional space, to be in-place.
+Algorithms are usually considered in L, the class of problems requiring O(log n) additional space, to be in-place.
 This class is more in line with the practical definition, as it allows numbers of size n as pointers or indices.
 This expanded definition still excludes quicksort, however, because of its recursive calls.

 Identifying the in-place algorithms with L has some interesting implications; for example, it means that there is a (rather complex) in-place algorithm to determine whether a path exists between two nodes in an undirected graph, a problem that requires O(n) extra space using typical algorithms such as depth-first search (a visited bit for each node).
 This in turn yields in-place algorithms for problems such as determining if a graph is bipartite or testing whether two graphs have the same number of connected components.
-See SL for more information.

 Role of randomness

 In many cases, the space requirements of an algorithm can be drastically cut by using a randomized algorithm.
-For example, say we wish to know if two vertices in a graph of n vertices are in the same connected component of the graph.
-There is no known simple, deterministic, in-place algorithm to determine this, but if we simply start at one vertex and perform a random walk of about 20n^{3} steps, the chance that we will stumble across the other vertex provided that it is in the same component is very high.
+For example, if one wishes to know if two vertices in a graph of n vertices are in the same connected component of the graph, there is no known simple, deterministic, in-place algorithm to determine this.
+However, if we simply start at one vertex and perform a random walk of about 20n^{3} steps, the chance that we will stumble across the other vertex provided that it is in the same component is very high.
 Similarly, there are simple randomized in-place algorithms for primality testing such as the Miller–Rabin primality test, and there are also simple in-place randomized factoring algorithms such as Pollard's rho algorithm.
-See RL and BPL for more discussion of this phenomenon.

 In functional programming

 Functional programming languages often discourage or do not support explicit in-place algorithms that overwrite data, since this is a type of side effect; instead, they only allow new data to be constructed.
 However, good functional language compilers will often recognize when an object very similar to an existing one is created and then the old one is thrown away, and will optimize this into a simple mutation "under the hood".

 Note that it is possible in principle to carefully construct in-place algorithms that do not modify data (unless the data is no longer being used), but this is rarely done in practice.
-See purely functional data structures.